Creative security design

 The use of concrete bollards is increasingly being found in urban and architectural designs giving modern aesthetics to their environments whilst providing protection between pedestrians and vehicles.
 Adding an artistic element to the space, concrete safety bollards are functional and a decorative landscape component that creates a boundary around a desired space.
 Concrete bollards can also act in a security capacity as a control and deterrent method for anti-terror and anti-ram-raid situations.
 They are considered a good option for government buildings and high traffic public areas.

 How do you achieve creative and artistic design in concrete bollards?
-By utilising precast concrete, the concrete bollards are made to order off site; ensuring precise dimensions and control of the shape, colour and texture matches the design.
+By utilising precast concrete.
+The concrete bollards are made to order off site; ensuring precise dimensions and control of the shape, colour and texture matches the design.
+Browse our range of concrete pigment colours that can be used in precast concrete.
 Additionally, precast concrete bollards can be reinforced via the inclusion of steel components to provide extra strength and impact resistance.
-Thinking back to site design, being precast concrete off site, the bollards can be placed in the desired locations either free-standing or securely fixed to prevent shifting, for example with heavy duty steel ground anchors.
+When it comes to site design, coloured precast concrete bollards can be placed in the desired locations either free-standing or securely fixed to prevent shifting, for example with heavy duty steel ground anchors.

 Some of the key features and benefits to utilising concrete bollards within the project design: